cjabplanalp/cjabplanalp.github.io/_pages/about.md

 ---
-permalink: /about/
+permalink: /
 title: "About"
-classes: wide
 ---

-Test test test
+don't use this